modernatx/seqlike/README.md

 [![Apache v2 License](https://img.shields.io/badge/license-Apache%202-blue)](https://github.com/modernatx/seqlike/blob/main/LICENSE)

 A single object API that makes working with biological sequences in Python just a bit more ergonomic.
+It'll handle anything _like a sequence_.

 We introduce the concept of a "Sequence" as a consistent abstract entity that is maintained accross biological (nucleotide -> protein) and computational (string -> encoding) transforms.